-An EPC is a certificate which rates how energy efficient a house or building is.
-By law, all buildings that are sold, rented or leased must have an EPC which will last for 10 years before it has to be renewed.
+An EPC is a certificate that rates how energy efficient a house or building is.
+By law, all sold, rented, or leased facilities must have an EPC, which will last for 10 years before it has to be renewed.

-It will tell you roughly how expensive a property is going to be to run in terms of heating and electricity costs.
+It will tell you roughly how expensive property will be to run in terms of heating and electricity costs.
 They work on a rating of A (dark green) to G (red), A being the most efficient and G being the least efficient.
-EPCs are not normally binding in any way.
-They just act as an advisory note on what can be done to improve the efficiency of a home.
-This may make your property more attractive to potential buyers.
+EPCs are generally not binding in any way.
+They act as an advisory note on what can be done to improve a home’s efficiency; this may make your property more attractive to potential buyers.

-In our building surveys London we recommend you read the EPC for a property before purchase to ascertain the relevant details concerning thermal efficiency/performance.
+In our building surveys in London, we recommend reading the EPC for a property before purchase to ascertain the relevant details concerning thermal efficiency/performance.

-An EPC will include any potential improvements that can be carried out.
-This will both increase the rating as well as save energy and money from gas and electricity bills.
+An EPC will include any potential improvements that can be carried out; this will increase the rating and save energy and money from gas and electricity bills.

-They will tell you the average cost of the new element as well as the money that can be saved each year.
-This way you can see which upgrade will save you the most money for the least upfront cost.
+They will tell you the average cost of the new element and the money that can be saved each year.
+This way, you can see which upgrade will save you the most money for the least upfront cost.

 An EPC also shows you the elements within your property and how efficient they are based on a 5-star energy rating system.
-This way you can see which of the elements are the least efficient and most need of replacement.
+This way, you can see which of the elements are the least efficient and most in need of replacement.

-The green deal is mentioned in an EPC and is essentially a government subsidised loan in which you can borrow money to pay for energy efficiency improvements.
+The green deal is mentioned in an EPC and is essentially a government-subsidized loan to borrow money to improve energy efficiency.